Paine Field firefighters work from a state-of-the art station located right on the airfield.

 If you have any questions regarding fire department response, contact the department at 425-353-1606.

-The fire station at Paine Field incorporated a training wall and left a 900-foot open area on the upper level of the building to allow groups of 15 to 20 firefighters with equipment to discuss training scenarios such as rope evolutions prior to implementation.
+The fire station at Paine Field incorporates a training wall and a 900-foot open area on the upper level of the building to allow groups of 15 to 20 firefighters with equipment to discuss training scenarios such as rope evolutions prior to implementation.
 The deck of the open area has a 2-inch rubber decking material over a solid vinyl roof material.
 The training wall is built with cement filled CMU blocks.
-Anchors rated at 5,000 pounds are available for high angle evolutions and ladder related operations.
+Anchors rated at 5,000 pounds are available for high-angle evolutions and ladder-related operations.
 Anchors rated at 10,000 pounds were incorporated into the floor of the open area.
 All working valves (sprinkler control, hydrant, standpipe, etc.) associated with firefighting are located along the training wall area.